CarlosAndresd/f_abm/README.md

-# Agent-Based Model (Functional Programming)
+# Agent-Based Model for Opinion Formation

-Repository for the development of an Agent-Based Model using functional programming

 by Carlos Andres Devia